Florida's Broken System · Melbourne, Florida

 KAREN'S LAW:

-TWO WORDS.
+ONE WORD.
 FOUR REQUIREMENTS.

-Current Law — §916.145
+Current Law: §916.145

-Result: 74% released unconditionally
+Result: Most released unconditionally

-Karen's Law — Proposed Amendment
+Karen's Law: Proposed Amendment

 "When charges involve a violent felony, dismissal due to incompetence shall be accompanied by a mandatory conditional release order specifying:"